guycoder3/Something-idk/README.md

 anything if i get ideas

    how to use

-   take code paste into consle with inspect.
+Copy code and open inspect. go to consle and paste. done.